TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-11-09-insecure-deserialization-and-confusion-attacks-in-cpp.md

 } // Destructor called, all pointers are freed.
 ```

-{% image "assets/deserialization_diagram_double_free_primitive.png", "jw-80 alpha-imgv", "" %}

-Conditions:
-1. Deserialize multiple objects of type `unique_ptr<A>` (or of similar semantics), internally pointing to the same memory.

-Alternatively, it is also possible to achieve a use-after-free (UAF) primitive if the second object remains active after the first one is deleted.
+Alternatively, it is also possible to achieve a use-after-free (UAF) primitive if a second object remains active after the first one is deleted.

+The root cause is that Boost Serialization allows the `object_id` property for pretty much *anything*, but it's especially dangerous when pointers are mixed in.
+This means objects can have *shared ownership* properties simply by sharing the same `object_id`, even if the expected types do **not** have such properties.
+But the headaches don't end there.
+Boost Serialization also supports raw pointers which are nefarious for their ambiguous lifetime semantics.

 {% details "Concrete Example 🔥: Double Free" %}

-Fortunately, Boost Serialization and Cereal are similar.
-(Cereal actually derived some ideas from Boost.)
 This time, instead of serializing `shared_ptr`, we'll be serializing its cousin the `unique_ptr`.

 ```cpp {data-label=double_free.cpp}
 #include <boost/archive/xml_oarchive.hpp>